Impact By State

 Like many other parts of the country, New Jersey’s growth has resulted in significant housing affordability challenges.
 Combatting housing affordability issues in the state will require effective solutions that address the needs of all New Jersey residents.

-New Jersey is home to over 9.2 million people
+New Jersey is home to over 9.2 million people.

 More than 1.2 million New Jersey residents call an apartment home, with demand on the rise.